BoredMai/me-troll/README.md

-v0.3.0 - Added detailed description and custom lines for each fear state v0.3.1 - Fixed bargain bug that allowed traveler to reject the demand and then ask to pay the same amount
+v0.3.0 - Added detailed description and custom lines for each fear state v0.3.1 - Fixed bargain bug that allowed traveler to reject the demand and then ask to pay the same amount v0.3.2 - Refined bargain mechanics to add a minimum amount of gold based on the traveler's fear